-District Strategy Forest Plan Objective Meeting Objective conomy The continued production of sustainable and marketable woodland products.
+Forest Plan Objective Meeting Objective The continued production of sustainable and marketable woodland products.
 The majority of the woodland will remain productive through thinning yield.
-Five (FP) ewardship under FSC/PEFC rtification.
-Some clearfell timber production, majority from the conifers of th Ann prove the economic silience of our woods and rests.
-Prod year courage and support siness activity on the Estate To conserve, maintain and enhance cultural and heritage assets.
-Liaise with Herefordshire and Shropshire Archaeology Service and /or Historic England prior to commencement of works in proximity to heritage assets.
-Ope resto man Con Where appropriate limit shrub encroachment on features. reco ature To protect and restore areas of ancient woodland in line with 'Keepers of Time'.
-Targeted felling of conifer crops and suppression of non-native regeneration to aid natural native Anal scor nprove the resilience of the atural environment of the state under our stewardship. regeneration and native species replanting.
-39ha ealise the potential of the ublic Forest Estate for nature The provision and maintenance of recreation facilities.
-Management of existing facilities will be maintained by the Beat team.
-Beat keer ad wildlife. aintain and improve the Itural and heritage value of e Estate.
-Visitors will continue to be encouraged to enjoy the woodlands Visit the f Protect and enhance woodland and open habitats and their associated species.
-Felling together with a delayed restock program will continue to diversify stand and age structure.
-Mon and Operational site planning should highlight opportunities where conservation benefits can be Anal thro eople Appropriate reinstatement works will be carried out once operations have been concluded.
-Oper restorman insultation panels and ngage with other consultative odies such as National Park uthorities and AONBs.
-Creation of >10% transitory and permanent open space rovide high quality woodland ased recreational oportunities for people and usiness focusing on the 3 rinciple Forest Centres.
-To deliver well-designed proposals that comply with landscape design principles in keeping with the local landscape character.
-Implementation of proposals will soften and better integrate the woodland with the surrounding landscape Fixe revie woodlands have been cartified in accordance with the rules of the Forest Stewardship Council.
+Some clearfell timber production, majority from the conifers To conserve, maintain and enhance cultural and heritage assets.
+Liaise with Herefordshire and Shropshire Archaeology Service and /or Historic England prio to commencement of works in proximity to heritage assets.
+Where appropriate limit shrub encroachment on features.
+To protect and restore areas of ancient woodland in line with 'Keepers of Time'.
+Targeted felling of conifer crops and suppression of non-native regeneration to aid natural native • regeneration and native species replanting.
+The provision and maintenance of Management of existing facilities will be recreation facilities. maintained by the Beat team.
+Visitors will continue to be encouraged to enjoy the woodlands Protect and enhance woodland and open habitats and their associated species.
+Felling together with a delayed restock program will continue to diversify stand and age structure. habitats and their associated species.
+Operational site planning should highlight opportunities where conservation benefits can be delivered.
+Appropriate reinstatement works will be carried out once operations have been concluded.
+Creation of >10% transitory and permanent open space To deliver well-designed proposals that comply with landscape design principles in keeping with the local landscape character.
+Implementation of proposals will soften and bette integrate the woodland with the surrounding landscape woodlands have been certified in accordance with the rules of the Forest Stewardship Council.